rudnitskih/ucu-adc-coursework/sorting/README.md

 3. **Combine** by doing nothing.
 Once the conquer step recursively sorts, we are done.
 Why?
 All elements to the left of the pivot, in `array[p..q-1]`, are less than or equal to the pivot and are sorted, and all elements to the right of the pivot, in `array[q+1..r]`, are greater than the pivot and are sorted.
 The elements in `array[p..r]` can't help but be sorted!

+Mathematical analysis of quicksort shows that, on average, the algorithm takes O(n log n) comparisons to sort n items.
+In the worst case, it makes O(n2) comparisons, though this behavior is rare.
+Although somewhat slower in practice on most machines than a well-implemented quicksort, it has the advantage of a more favorable worst-case O(n log n) runtime.

 #### Heapsort

 Heapsort is a comparison-based sorting algorithm.
 Heapsort can be thought of as an improved selection sort: like that algorithm, it divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region.
 The improvement consists of the use of a heap data structure rather than a linear-time search to find the maximum.